As of June 30th 2011, Twitter is giving users more control over what information is shared with third-party applications:

 What to do if your app no longer displays your Direct Messages:

 - If the app needs access to your Direct Messages, it will prompt Twitter to ask for your permission to do so.
-The app will direct you back to Twitter’s authorization page, pictured below.
+The app will direct you back to Twitter’s authorization page.

-- On that screen, click Authorize app.
-You must grant the application permission to access your DMs in order to see your Direct Messages from that app.
+- From the authorization page, follow instructions to permit the app to access your Direct Messages.
+You must grant the application permission to access your Direct Messages in order to see your Direct Messages from that app.

-- If you have followed these steps and are still having problems with an application, please contact the staff behind your third party application.
+- If you have followed these steps and are still having problems with an application, or if you can’t access your group Messages, please contact the staff behind your third party application.